shawnr/practical-javascript/GLOSSARY.md

 ## global
 A global object is available at every scope and at every line of code.
 In JavaScript, the `Window` object is an example of a global object.
 Variables may be declared at a global or local scope level.

+## hoisting
+A feature of JavaScript where variables and functions may be referenced before they are declared without error.
+(See [this article on MDN](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting) for additional details.)

 ## interpreter
 An application used to convert source code in a given programming language into machine instructions that can be executed by the computing hardware.